TurboSerb/Exam-Unit-4/GameRecord/readme.md

 step 9.

 went back and modified the Visuals function to make a button and give it the ability to delete games that are existing and the ones that are added.

+step 10.
+Added code for the sorting for the different criterias, player count, rating, dificulty and playcount.